hww/varp_oscilloscope/README.md

 ### Trigger Source

 You can derive your trigger source from any channel.
-To select trigger source use method.
+To select trigger source use method _SetChannel_.

 ```C#
 var trigger = oscilloscope.trigger;
 trigger.SetChannel(OscChannel.Name.C1);
 ```

-After method _SetChannel_ the settings from this channels will be applyed for trigger.
+After method _SetChannel_ the settings from the channel will be applyed for trigger.
 After that the settings can be ajusted by next methods.

 ```C#
 oscilloscope.trigger.SecondsDivision = 1f;   // set 1 second per division